mayasaffron/Kaur-Health/README.md

 Link to [Deployed Site]()

 Juspreet Kaur is a health coach specialising in the following areas of female health;

-- Intuitive eating
-- Healthy menstruation patterns and natural pain management
-- Natural family planning
+- Health coaching for women to improve general attitude toward food
+- Natural Family Planning for couples to conceive  or avoid pregnancy (natural, non-medical contraception)
-- Herbal, natural and dietary skin care solutions
+- DIY cheimcal-free skin care products

 [Kaur Health]() is the colation of Juspreets services, which offers the opportunity for potential clients to learn a little more about her and herjourney and how she can potentially hekp them on theirs.
 The site also publishes blog posts about relevant topics, where the site visitors can leave a comment.